Wildlife Watching

 The Experience

 At Wild Ken Hill, we are blessed to have recorded over 2,600 species (and counting!).
 The diverse soils here give rise to a wonderful “mosaic” of habitats: freshwater marshes, heathland, mixed woodland, and the new grasslands and scrub of the rewilding area, now 4 years old.
-In turn, the biodiversity here is fantastic and the reason for this new guided tour – Wildlife Watching.
+In turn, the biodiversity here is fantastic and the reason we run a guided tour specifically for wildlife watching.

-What you’ll find depends on the season and the weather.
-But it’s nature – every walk is different.
+What you’ll find depends on the season and the weather, but that’s nature.
+Every walk is different!

-In addition to the wildlife we may encounter the resident Exmoor ponies, Tamworth pigs, and Red Poll cattle.
-Whilst our nocturnal beavers will most likely be at rest, you’ll certainly see evidence of their efforts to create wet woodland.
+In addition to wildlife, you may encounter the resident Exmoor ponies, Tamworth pigs, and Red Poll cattle.
+Whilst our nocturnal beavers will most likely be at rest, you’ll certainly see evidence of their efforts to transform the woods.

 Be prepared for some magical moments.
 Binoculars are not essential but would enhance your visit.